Applications due Jan. 4

-Vanderbilt University may submit up to four letters of intent for the spring 2023 cycle of the Mathers Foundation grant program.
+Vanderbilt University may submit up to four letters of intent for the spring 2024 cycle of the Mathers Foundation grant program.
 The mission of The G. Harold and Leila Y. Mathers Foundation is to advance knowledge in the life sciences by sponsoring scientific research that will benefit mankind.
 The foundation’s grants program seeks to support innovative, potentially transformative basic science projects in fields including immunology, microbiome, genomics, structural biology, cellular physiology and neuroscience.
 The grant duration is three years, and requested budgets should be realistic for the project (consider the type of investigation, models used, supply requirements, size of the team, etc.).
 Grant budgets cannot exceed $600,000–$750,000 (including indirect costs capped at 10 percent) over three years.

 - The foundation primarily supports basic science, ideally with potential translational applications.

-- Immunology, microbiome, genomics, structural biology, cellular physiology, neuroscience, etc. are noteworthy examples of current research support.
-Plant biology, oceanography, space exploration and global warming-related research will not be considered for support.
+- Immunology, microbiome, genomics, structural biology, cellular physiology, neuroscience, etc., are noteworthy examples of current research support.
+Plant biology, oceanography, space exploration and global warming research will not be considered for support.

-- COVID-19 related research projects (aims or sub-aims) will not be considered for support.
+- COVID-19 related research projects (aims or sub-aims) will not be considered.

-- Medical imaging technology-related projects and/or electrical engineering technology development projects will not be considered for support.
+- Medical imaging technology-related projects and/or electrical engineering technology development projects will not be considered.

 - Requests for funding previous federally supported research, and/or applications pending federal approval, will not be accorded priority consideration.